Top 10 Work Values Singapore Employers Look For (2022 Update)

 2. Sense Of Accountability

+Responsible employees are always valued, and that starts with showing up at work on time.
+If you have personal issues that affect your work schedule, let your supervisor know.
+Make sure to come up with a plan on how you will keep up with your tasks.
 Managers want employees they can count on, which means people with consistent behavior who take responsibility for their actions.
 Dependability is a top value because it shows how much you care for your job.

 3. Positive Mindset

+Having a positive mindset doesn’t mean ignoring the problems aka the negatives, it means finding the motivation despite telling them to focus on your task.
+Even if unpredictable, stressful situations occur, find the motivation to work on your project.
 This enthusiastic is catching and can help the whole team.
 Positive thinking helps you focus on your objective difficulties, instead of guilty parties, which is a healthy approach for the group.

+Flexibility is an important value in the modern world because workplaces are always changing.
+Employees always need to learn new skills or acquire new knowledge and take on different responsibilities.
+Adaptable people have more work opportunities.
+Apart from finishing their tasks more efficiently, they put to good use a whole series of strategies and work habits, which can lead to their advancement.
 Being flexible is not just about the job.
 It’s about co-workers too, their habits and their personality.
 An adaptable employee is a good communicator who can see the strengths in others and work well in a team.

 6. Internal Motivation